Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Sword of Osman: Named after the founder of the Ottoman Empire and previously an important sword of state for all Turkish coronations.

-- Sword of Stalingrad: A ceremonial longsword forged and inscribed by command of King George VI of the United Kingdom as an homage to defenders of the city during the Battle of Stalingrad.
+- Sword of Stalingrad: A ceremonial longsword forged and inscribed on the command of King George VI of the United Kingdom, and meant as an homage to defenders of the city during the Battle of Stalingrad.
 Presented on Nov 29, 1943, to Joseph Stalin and currently on display at the Battle of Stalingrad Museum in Volgograd.

 - The Wallace Sword: An artifact displayed in the Wallace Monument said to be the sword of Scottish freedom fighter William Wallace.
 There is much debate over this claim.